A re you looking for a $ 40-an-hour job?

-What are the prerequisites to being a physical therapist?
 First, you need to earn your bachelor’s in a doctor of physical therapy and pass your licensure exam.
 This process can take at least three years before you start practicing.
 So how much can you make as a physical therapist?

 A physical therapist takes at least $43 an hour, the same as $89,440 per year.

-In this article, we’ve barely scratched the surface regarding jobs that pay $40 an hour.
+In this blog, we’ve barely scratched the surface regarding jobs that pay $40 an hour.
 There are many things to factor in when choosing the right career path; you need to consider work-life balance, your educational background, experience, and skills.

 Do you usually get our resourceful newsletter?
 You deserve a reliable source of excellent tips.
 Join us and explore the many opportunities awaiting you.